-The first night was difficult for a woman, because most often it was legal rape.
-Often, in order not to alienate the shy new wife, the husband refrained from defloring her, but he rewarded himself with anal intercourse.
+The first night was difficult for a woman because most often it was legal to rape.
+Often, in order not to alienate the shy new wife, the husband refrained from deflowering her, but he rewarded himself with anal intercourse.

-Often women from upper classes had their own property, which was not the responsibility of her husband.
+Often women from the upper classes had their own property, which was not the responsibility of their husbands.
 It even happened that the richer and better-born ladies did not recognize male authority.
 However, rich widows had the best situation.
-Men massively sought their favors and even had to give them pleasure in sexual matters, which was not right for a real man, it was even considered humiliation.
+Men massively sought their favours and even had to give them pleasure in sexual matters, which was not right for a real man, it was even considered a humiliation.
 Such a female elite had great influence even in the world of politics, to which women were never officially admitted.

 In the times of the republic, most women had large families and mainly dealt with weaving.
 During the empire, some rich wives had different ideas.
-Roman writers complained about lazy women who do not want to give birth to children, but spend time on body care and parties.
+Roman writers complained about lazy women who do not want to give birth to children but spent time on body care and parties.

 The house was ruled by a man, but he often entrusted his wife with some duties, for example, taking care of the treasury or managing slaves.
 Traditionally, the only job a free woman can do is spinning wool.
 However, not all Roman women could afford to sit at home.
 Some worked as midwives or hairdressers, many helped in family stores or farms.
 Rarely did women work as acrobats or dancers, but these professions were not respected.

-Roman women could make up and it was not like the privilege of prostitutes like in Greece.
+Roman women could wear makeup and it was not like the privilege of prostitutes like in Greece.
 It was believed that the pale complexion was beautiful, therefore it whitened the skin with chalk, lips and cheeks stained with red clay.
 Roman women even removed hair on their legs and armpits.